The Birthday That Changed My Life – Forever

 About the blogger @TomHulsey

 After Tom beat cancer and achieved his post-surgery goals, he turned his focus to education and advocacy.
-He is a Board Member at ZERO The End of Prostate Cancer, Patient & Caregiver Advocate Board Member at Cancer University, volunteered at the Baylor Scott & White Cancer Health & Wellness Center and is a Reviewer for the DoD’s (Department of Defense) Congressionally Directed Medical Research Programs.
+He is a Board Member at ZERO The End of Prostate Cancer, Patient & Caregiver Advocate Board Member at Cancer University, volunteered at the Baylor Scott & White Cancer Health & Wellness Center and is a Reviewer and Mentor for the DoD’s (Department of Defense) Congressionally Directed Medical Research Programs.

 Tom is the author of THE WINNING MINDSET THAT SAVED MY LIFE .
 100% of the net proceeds from book sales will be donated to cancer research and education.
 The book has achieved a 5 star rating on Amazon.